New York City Condos for Sale

 Apply for review

-- Approximate time frame 1-4 weeks
+- Approximate time frame: 1-4 weeks

 Schedule a Closing

-- Approximate time frame 1-2 weeks
+- Approximate time frame: 1-2 weeks

-Questions to Ask in a Condo Before Buying
+Questions to Ask a Condo Before Buying

 Before submitting an offer on a condo apartment, you’ll want to get some essential information from the management company/board.
-So here are some crucial questions to ask, no matter where you’re trying to buy.
+So here are some questions to ask, no matter where you’re trying to buy.

 Unit Ownership Percentage: Primary User vs. Investors